Entropy Theory for Random Walks on Lie Groups: Introduction

 \begin{theorem} Let $\mu$ be a finitely supported probability measure on $G$.
 Let $\eta = (\eta_n)_{n \geq 1}$ be a sequence of stopping times satisfying the large deviation principle and write $L_n = \mathbb{E}[\eta_n]$ for $n\geq 1$.
 Let $a \geq 1$, $\eps > 0$ and let $r_n > 0$ be a sequence satisfying for all $n\geq 1$, for a constant $c_G > 0$ depending only on $G$.
 Then for all $n \geq 1$,

 \end{theorem}

 Denote In numerous concrete cases $S_{\mu}$ is finite and can be bounded efficiently.
-Indeed, if $G$ is a linear group and all of the entries of elements in the support of $\mu$ lie in a number field $K$ and have logarithmic height at most $L$, then $S_{\mu} \ll_{G} L\cdot [K:\Q].$ Under the additional assumption that $S_{\mu} < \infty$, the following coroallary can be deduced from Theorem~\ref{StoppedRWHighEnt}.
+Indeed, if $G$ is a linear group and all of the entries of elements in the support of $\mu$ lie in a number field $K$ and have logarithmic height at most $L$, then $S_{\mu} \ll_{G} L\cdot [K:\Q]$ as shown in \cite{KittleKogler2024ACSS}*{Proposition 8.10}.
+Under the additional assumption that $S_{\mu} < \infty$, the following corollary can be deduced from Theorem~\ref{StoppedRWHighEnt}.

 \begin{corollary} Let $\mu$ be a finitely supported probability measure on $G$ and assume that $S_{\mu} < \infty$.
 Let $\eta = (\eta_n)_{n \geq 1}$ be a sequence of stopping times satisfying the large deviation principle and write $L_n = \mathbb{E}[\eta_n]$ for $n\geq 1$.
 Suppose that $a \geq 1$ and $S > S_{\mu}$.
 Then for any sequence $0 < r_n < e^{-S \cdot L_n}$ as $n \to \infty$,